Home Compare TEL.OL vs TIT.MI

 Telenor A vs Telecom Italia S.p.A.: Which Stock Looks Stronger in 2026?

-Telenor ASA holds the cleaner structural position, with the lead spread across valuation and profitability.
-Telecom Italia S.p.A does not offset that deficit through any equally strong structural edge elsewhere.
+Telenor ASA holds the cleaner structural position, with the lead spread across growth and valuation.
+Telecom Italia S.p.A still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Telecom Italia S.p.A carries the stronger setup — intact trend against Telenor ASA's broken trend.
 That leaves a split case: the structural lead stays with Telenor ASA, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.